openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 CRD](https://github.com/openshift/hive/blob/master/docs/using-hive.md#clusterdeployment)
 resource that represents a cluster to be created.
 It includes a "platform" section where platform-specific details can be captured.
-For an agent-based workflow, this section will include whatever information the agent-based install tooling needs to know about the cluster that it will be creating.
+For an agent-based workflow, this section will include a new `AgentBareMetal` platform that contains such fields as:

-RHACM will optionally orchestrate the booting of bare metal hosts by:

-1. Get an ISO URL from assisted operator.
-1. Use metal3's BareMetalHost to boot the live ISO on some hardware.
+* API VIP
+* API VIP DNS name
+* IngressVIP
+* VIPDHCPAllocation

+A new `InstallStrategy` section of the Spec enables the API to describe a way of installing a cluster other than the default of using `openshift-install`.
+The new field has an "agent" option that includes such fields as:

+* AgentSelector, a label selector for identifying which Agent resources should be included in the cluster.
+* ProvisionRequirements, where the API user can specify how many agents to expect before beginning installation for each of the control-plane and worker roles.

 #### Use of metal3